Response To Question “What About Emotional Eaters?”

 There is nothing wrong with providing your fantastic body with some comfort in the form of food that you love!
 People may call that eating emotionally.
 I call it normal.

 When I am “down” for some reason and want to take care of myself, I wait for hunger and take extra effort to take care of myself in the nicest way I can.
 And that includes eating the food I love the most, in a nice setting, etc. Whether that is at my kitchen table, or in a restaurant, or in my bed, while I am watching TV.
 Yep!
-I eat in bed watching TV- a big dieter no-no. But since my thin mentality is strong, it is no problem.
-I have my snack or whatever in the most comfortable place I can find (my warm bed, especially since it has been so cold out!) and enjoy myself, feeling taken care of, and wonderful.
+I eat in bed watching TV- a big dieter no-no. But since my healthy thin mentality is strong, it is no problem.
+I have my snack or whatever in the most comfortable place I can find, maybe my warm bed, and enjoy myself, feeling taken care of, and wonderful.

 I do not feel guilty or bad afterward.
 Why would I?
-I waited until I was hungry and had myself a wonderful little meal, enjoyed it until I wasn’t hungry anymore, and then relaxed and read, or watched TV or whatever.
+I waited until I was hungry and had ate delicious food and l enjoyed it until I wasn’t hungry anymore, and then relaxed and read, or watched TV or whatever.
 What a wonderful way to end a hard day and “comfort” myself.

 This is possible for me because my body and I have built a “trust relationship.”
 I will not starve my body on a diet and my body will not push me into bingeing.
 I promise my body that I will feed it when I am hungry, and I will not push food into it when hunger is absent.